Qualification : PHILOSOPHIAE DOCTOR DEGREE

 September (or other agreed time)

-A student beginning a PhD will have a postgraduate degree such as MA or MLitt honours, and will normally have a First Class Honours in Medieval Irish and Celtic Studies in the BA or an equivalent qualification from elsewhere.
-A good knowledge of Old Irish is required in order to enter a research degree in Medieval Irish.
+A student beginning a PhD in Medieval Irish will normally have at least a 2:1 at MA level in a relevant discipline; a good knowledge of Old Irish is desirable but not essential.
 Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.

 Minimum English language requirements: